 Yes, we may believe we are "thinking" of all those clever things we are saying (or perhaps wisely keeping to ourselves), but in actuality, that's all subconscious "zombie" programs doing all of that for us.
 Even if you consciously try to think deeper of what to say, all that's happening is different programs are (hopefully) being called on to produce something (hopefully) more clever.

 The vast, vast majority of our thoughts - our non-verbalized inner self-dialogue - is created subconsciously by far flung networks of brain regions and speech regions.
 The words I am typing on this page translating my thoughts and knowledge into words?
 I am experiencing them as a conscious process (and it sort of is) but it's really all subconscious autonomous programs whirring away furiously inside my brain that is creating all of this - though most people, unaware of this process, would gladly take conscious credit for it all!
-Ditto with much of song writing and music composition - that's all subconscious programs stitching together fragments of this and that the artist's mind either consciously stored away (a small fraction) and subconsciously stored away (the vast majority) and presenting it to the artist's conscious mind at the moment of creation (what they experience as "inspiration").
+Ditto with much of song writing and music composition - that's all subconscious programs stitching together fragments of this and that the artist's mind either consciously stored away (a small fraction) and subconsciously stored away (the vast majority) and presenting it to the artist's conscious mind at the moment of creation (what they experience as "inspiration") or are the result of countless hours and many years of musical training (which itself creates "brain programs" related to music).

 And on and on and on we could go for all of our actions, reactions, emotional responses, things we say, hear, do, think, believe, create and so on and so on.
 What makes it to our "conscious mind" is but an infinitesimally small fraction of what your brain is really up to.

-Most of what we experience as "choices" and "decisions" in fact are almost invariably the product of a dizzying amount of background calculating going on in your mind and very likely what had been going on for hours, days or weeks or longer prior that hummed away well, well below the surface of your mind.
+Most of what we experience as "choices" and "decisions" in fact are almost invariably the product of a dizzying amount of background calculating being worked out by far flung region of your brain (and often at odds with each other!) which quite likely had been going on for hours, days or weeks or longer prior humming away well, well below the surface of your mind before the "choice" or "decision" or "inspiration" sprung up to your conscious mind.

 Everything we think of as "habits" or habitual actions would be autonomously running programs.